-In both, the call is sent to a new number other than the originally dialed number.
-In Incall transfer, the original call is put on hold. the new number is dialed and once the call on a new number is picked, the two calls are connected.
+In both, the call is sent to a new number other than the originally dialled number.
+In Incall transfer, the original call is put on hold. the new number is dialled and once the call on a new number is picked, the two calls are connected.
 The call transfer does not need any settings in the profile of the mobile subscriber on HLR.
 In the Incall transfer, there is only one leg for the call.
 So this leads to no additional revenue for the mobile operator.
 You might have an experience of call transfer when called in some company office.
 In the company office on reception the guy pic the call and connect you to the desired person.
 And the reception guy gets disconnected from the call.

 Call forwarding types: